-For today, you might make a small altar for Mars with the things you have available.
+For today—or any Tuesday—you might make a small altar for Mars with the things you have available.
 You can look to the list of correspondences below for the kinds of colors, stones, numbers, and tarot cards you might incorporate.
 Add things that you associate with Mars—maybe red candles or things made of iron or steel, like nails or knives, even miniature soldier action figures.
 Once you build your altar, take some time to be with it as an aesthetic experience.
 Notice how being with this altar makes you feel.
 Drop your attention down into your body and observe what sensations arise as you observe the objects you’ve gathered for Mars.

 Sometimes, Mars is visible in the night sky.
 It has a dull, red-ish glow.
 Right now, because of how close Mars is to the Sun, it is not currently visible, but later in the year, you might consider taking time to go outside and see Mars in the sky.
 It will be visible in the morning before sunrise from October 16 through the end of the year.